|NAME OF CLIENT||Kirsty|

 |CASE RESOLUTION||Case settled in October 2016 and £12,500 was awarded|

 In December 2014, our client Kirsty was at her work Christmas party at a hotel in Manchester city centre.
 While on the dance floor with friends, she slipped on some liquid, fell and hurt her ankle.
-At the time, there were no wet floor signs displayed to alert guests to the spillage.
+At the time, there were no wet floor signs to alert guests to the spillage.

-After reporting the accident in the hotel’s accident book, Kirsty was taken to hospital in a taxi where an x-ray confirmed that she had badly broken, and pulled ligaments in, her right ankle.
+After reporting the accident in the hotel’s accident book, Kirsty was taken to hospital in a taxi.
+An x-ray confirmed that she had badly broken, and pulled ligaments in, her right ankle.

-Her injury meant that Kirsty had to wear a below-knee plaster cast for six weeks.
-After this was removed, she wore an air cast boot for two weeks, before being referred for ankle rehabilitation physiotherapy.
+Kirsty had to wear a below-knee plaster cast for six weeks.
+She wore an air cast boot for a further two before undergoing a program of ankle rehabilitation physiotherapy.

-Kirsty’s injuries meant that she could not fully participate in activities with her family over the festive period.
-She was also unable to enjoy her daughter’s second birthday a month after the accident and, a couple of months later, her injuries prevented her from enjoying a pre-booked caravan holiday with her family.
+Sadly, Kirsty’s injuries meant that she could not fully participate in activities with her family over the festive period.
+She was unable to enjoy her daughter’s second birthday a month after the accident and her injuries prevented her from enjoying a pre-booked holiday with her family.

-Kirsty’s everyday life was also affected by her ankle injury.
+Kirsty’s ankle injury also affected her everyday life.
 She could not cook or undertake household chores and was forced to hire a wheelchair for 6 weeks from the Red Cross to help her get around.
-Because she was unable to drive for 2 months, Kirsty relied on lifts from a colleague to get to and from work.
+Kirsty was unable to drive for 2 months and relied on lifts from a colleague to get to and from work.

-12 months after the accident, Kirsty’s ankle had still not completely healed and she could still feel the effects of her injury.
+12 months after the accident, Kirsty’s ankle had still not completely healed.
 She had difficulty fully bearing weight, sitting cross-legged and her ankle regularly became stiff in the cold.

 Kirsty instructed Jefferies Solicitors in 2015 and litigation executive Jenny Fenton looked after her case: